 It is unlikely that you will cause any harm if you give your child extra drops by mistake.
-If you are worried that you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet).
+If you are worried that you may have given your child too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
 Have the medicine or packaging with you if you telephone for advice.